sayeon-kim/SMC-Bench/src/asm/readme.md

 # SMC Bench

+## SMC

 #### Requirements

-you run at Ubuntu 18.04

-There are nasm, ld, python, mars
+We assume your os is Ubuntu 18.04 and you have python, nasm, mars, ld, etc...

 #### usage